chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "FQN replacement logic not aligned with source root prefix setting.", "PROJECT NOTE": "Ensure PyMockPatchReplaceWithFQNQuickFix builds target strings honoring enableRestoreSourceRootPrefix, consistent with PyResolveUtils/PyDottedSegmentReference.", "NEW INSTRUCTION": "WHEN building FQN for mock.patch target THEN apply source root prefix setting" }

+[2025-12-30 11:19] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "declaration-based FQN replacement tuning,top-level variant/builtins suggestions for this feature", "MISSING STEPS": "analyze import sites,prefer import-module namespace over declaration namespace,handle import aliases and re-exports,update tests for import-site replacement", "BOTTLENECK": "No analysis of where the symbol is imported in the referencing module.", "PROJECT NOTE": "Leverage PyImportStatement and PyFromImportStatement PSI in the containing file to map visible names to their import modules and aliases.", "NEW INSTRUCTION": "WHEN collecting FQN candidates for mock.patch target THEN derive candidates from import sites in containing file"
+}

+[2025-12-30 11:54] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "add prefix in completion, add prefix in FQN builder", "MISSING STEPS": "normalize dotted path, add duplicate-prefix test, run tests", "BOTTLENECK": "No normalization to prevent double-applying source root prefix.", "PROJECT NOTE": "Both PyDottedSegmentReference.topLevelVariants and FQN construction add the source root prefix, causing duplication like tests.tests....", "NEW INSTRUCTION": "WHEN source root prefix already present in target string THEN skip adding prefix and return normalized single-prefixed FQN"
+}

+[2025-12-30 12:43] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "implement import quickfix, suppress import quickfix", "MISSING STEPS": "filter candidates to project scope, add tests, validate all segments early", "BOTTLENECK": "Lack of early project-scope filtering and validation strategy caused rework.", "PROJECT NOTE": "Use GlobalSearchScope.projectScope and ProjectFileIndex to exclude libraries when suggesting FQNs.", "NEW INSTRUCTION": "WHEN generating FQN candidates for replacements THEN restrict results to project content roots" }

+[2025-12-30 12:58] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "restrict search to project scope, strict content filtering of declarations", "MISSING STEPS": "collect project import usages, prioritize usage FQNs, add tests", "BOTTLENECK": "Over-restrictive scope excluded valid project usage sites of third-party symbols.", "PROJECT NOTE": "Decide inclusion by the file containing the import usage (in content) rather than the declaration file.", "NEW INSTRUCTION": "WHEN symbol declaration is outside project content THEN suggest FQNs from in-project import usages only"
+}